 John was a scholar of no mean ability, particularly in Latin.
 His three works reveal a character who was capable of both niche topics and the grander type.
 The history of Roman bureaucracy reflected his own clerical insights, whereas the work on the Roman calendar and holidays was an ambitious venture.
 However, the one which we owe him thanks was titled De Ostentis (On Omens).

 Contained within the writings of Figulus was a record of a calendar which was used by the Etruscans to interpret the will of the gods.
 They did so not through a regular sacrifice or reading of entrails.
-The Etruscans also used thunder.
+The Etruscans also used thunder, otherwise known as brontoscopy.
 What nestled in the writings of Figulus and which survived through John’s later inclusion of it was a calendar which explained what thunder might mean if heard on any day of the year.
 It is known as the Etruscan brontoscopic calendar.

 The Etruscans, a people who were profoundly important by themselves but also through their influence on the nascent Rome, were well versed in divination.
 Though the myth of early Rome including its kings is mythical at best there was a firm understanding that Etruscans had midwifed the early Roman city culturally.
 From the technology to manage the flooding Tiber (and the building of the Cloaca Maxima) through to togas and curile chairs.

-The regal period at Rome (753-509 BCE) sat in the mythical past, and the calendar Figulus recorded is argued to have dated to around this time.
+The regal period at Rome (753-509 BC) sat in the mythical past, and the calendar Figulus recorded is argued to have dated to around this time.
 The calendar wasn’t a recent invention by Figulus.
-Dates for it range between the 9th and 7th century BCE and Tarquinia is pointed to as the location of its composition.
+Dates for it range between the 9th and 7th century BC and Tarquinia is pointed to as the location of its composition.

 Unlike our modern calendar the Etruscan Brontoscopic Calendar starts in June and doesn’t seem to consider thunder a particularly welcome omen.
 No more than 10 incidents of thunder predict pleasant outcomes, the majority predict crop failings or some form of pestilence.
 For an agrarian culture the prominence with which agriculture features makes sense (as Turfa points out).
 But other dangers waited in the heavens, these ranged from civil disorder to leaders acting as tyrants.
 Rome might suffer a failure in its political system as much as in the field.

-In case you are curious, here are some notable dates and what they predict if thunder was heard.
+In case you are curious, here are some dates and what they would predict if thunder was heard.

 Loss of progeny and onslaught of poisonous reptiles.